 - Sunday, Welcome aboard:

-You will be met at a designated meeting point in Paris.
+In the morning, you will be met at a designated meeting point in Paris.
 From here, relax as you are chauffeured to the barge, moored in Château-Thierry.
 A champagne welcome and introduction to the crew awaits, including the barge cats, Babou and Coténoir.
 (The cats are friendly but prefer to spend most of their time in the crew area.)
 Time to settle in and enjoy your first lunch onboard.
 This afternoon, we will set off on our first tour which may include Belleau Wood memorial site, the American WW1 memorial and the medieval castle of Château-Thierry or the Castle of Conde-en-Brie.
-Back on Joahnna, Chef Patsie is busy creating a magical chocolate and Champagne dinner!
+Back on Joahnna, Chef Patsie is busy creating a magical welcome dinner!